Discord Bot

 Options:

-all- Detect bugs and support requestsbugs_only- Only identify bug reportssupport_only- Only support requestsoff- Disable automatic detection
+bugs_only- Only identify bug reports (recommended to start)all- Detect bugs and support requestssupport_only- Only support requestsoff- Disable automatic detection

-Verify configuration: Run /info to see all current settings.
+Run /info to see all current settings, including which channels are being monitored.

 Not detecting bugs?
-Enable Debug Mode with /set debug true to see why the bot isn’t responding to messages.
+Enable Debug Mode with /set debug true to see exactly why the bot is or isn’t responding to messages.

 About AI detection accuracy: Listen Mode uses AI to identify bug reports in conversations.
 While effective for clear bug descriptions, it may occasionally miss ambiguous reports or flag general complaints.
 We recommend: